UNINETTSigma2/documentation/training/material/2022-spring-best-practices/q_and_a-day1.md

 5. What does MPI mean?
     - message passing interface. it is one of several techniques/protocols to run a code in parallel. it is suitable for problems where the independent "tasks" need to communicate and where they are not completely independent.
     - if the jobs/tasks are completely independent, then MPI is typically not a suitable tool to parallelize but job arrays might be more suitable
     - Not offitial explanation, but how I try to think of it: On a compute cluster compute nodes are connected using fast network, so data can be moved fast between them.
 However memory/RAM of each compute node are isolated. i.e. if you assign a value to a variable in memory on one compute node (e.g. A=10), other compute nodes would not know it.
 So MPI can help you make this connection, i.e. let your program know and use what is going on on a nother computer on the cluster.
-Then MPI helps to consilidate the results at the end as well.
+Then MPI helps to consolidate the results at the end as well.
     - All the executables launched by mpirun are identical, they get asigned a rank and total rank number.
 The only way they can communicate is by sending a message fram one rank to another.
     - As programmers generally need to know to program in parallel the MPI programs tend to scale better than OpenMP/Shared memory.
 ## Exercise scaling